thenativeweb/get-next-version/README.md

         echo ${{ steps.get_next_version.outputs.hasNextVersion }}
 ```

-## Commit messages
+## Using commit messages

-A `chore` is used for maintenance and causes no changes.
+In case you are not familiar with conventional commits (as mentioned above), here is a short summary.
+Basically, you should prefix your commit messages with one of the following keywords:

+- `chore` – used for maintenance, does not result in a new version
-A `fix` is used for bug fixes and changes the patch level: 1.2.3 -> 1.2.4
+- `fix` – used for bug fixes, results in a new patch version (e.g. from `1.2.3` to `1.2.4`)

-A `feat` is used for introducing features and changes the minor level: 1.2.3 -> 1.3.0
+- `feat` – used for introducing new features, results in a new minor version (e.g. from `1.2.3` to `1.3.0`)

-A `feat!` is used for breaking changes and changes the major level: 1.2.3 -> 2.0.0
+- `feat!` – used for breaking changes, results in a new major version (e.g. from `1.2.3` to `2.0.0`)

-**Examples:**
+Some examples for commit messages are shown below:

 - `chore: Initial commit`
 - `fix: Correct typo`
 - `feat: Add support for Node.js 18`
 - `feat!: Change API from v1 to v2`

-Note that `!` indicate breaking changes.
+Please note that `!` indicates breaking changes, and will always result in a new major version, independent of the type of change.